seedstack/store-webapp-sample/README.md

-# Store management sample
+# Store Web application sample

-Classic Java Web application based on the [e-commerce domain model](https://github.com/seedstack/ecommerce-domain-sample), demonstrating basic SeedStack features.
+A classic Java Web application based on the e-commerce domain model.

 # Run it